M-x-Research/M-x-Research.github.io/index.md

 # Contact Us

-To speak at an event or propose a topic, get in touch on the #emacs channel of UKRSE Slack, or email me at [mark.dawson@swansea.ac.uk](mailto:mark.dawson@swansea.ac.uk)
+To speak at an event or propose a topic, get in touch on the #emacs channel of UKRSE Slack, or email [mark.dawson@swansea.ac.uk](mailto:mark.dawson@swansea.ac.uk)